lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 ### structure overview
 First, let's talk a bit about structure.
-For this example, we will have this structure:
+So far, we have the following structure:

 ```text